 One of his great interests is the embodiment of creativity and he has developed a body of work for performers utilizing the FELDENKRAIS METHOD®.
 Alan sees the FELDENKRAIS METHOD®as a means for individual maturation, and aspires towards making this appreciable and concrete for his students both in training programs and in his practice.

 Alan has directed and co-directed programs in Bronxville, New York; Marin and Sonoma Counties, California; Brisbane, Adelaide, Melbourne and Perth, Australia; Phoenix, Arizona and Santa Fe, New Mexico.
-He is currently Educational Director in Malmo, Sweden; Cali, Colombia and the upcoming training in Santa Fe, New Mexico where he makes his home.
+He is currently Educational Director in Malmo, Sweden; Cali, Colombia and in Santa Fe, New Mexico where he makes his home.

 *GCFP/T-Guild Certified FELDENKRAIS© PractitionerCM and Trainer